-Fifteen Mishimax units have been sold, and all orders were custom-made.
+Over forty Mishimax units have been sold, and all orders except MK-50 type were custom-made.
 So far, our major clients are local governments (food waste treatment facilities, sludge biodegradation facilities, and compost facilities).
 In Fukushima Prefecture, Mishimax was used for demonstration experiments to reduce the volume of polluted organic wastes.

 Table 2.
 Major clients

 Table 3.
 Demonstration experiments